This Day In Writing History

 Who needs a hobby like tennis or philately?

 I've got a hobby - rereading Lady Chatterley!

 Lady Chatterley's Lover would be adapted as a feature film, first in 1955, directed by Marc Allegret and starring Danielle Darrieux as Lady Chatterley, then in 1981, which was the most famous adaptation.

 The 1981 version was directed by Just Jaeckin and starred Sylvia Kristel in the title role.
 The novel would also inspire numerous softcore and hardcore pornographic adaptations, or should I say, imitations.

 D.H.
 Lawrence died in 1930 of complications from tuberculosis.
 He was 44 years old.
 In addition to his novels, his body of work included short story collections, over a dozen poetry collections, several plays, and works of non-fiction.
 He is rightfully considered one of the greatest English writers of all time.

 Quote Of The Day

 "When genuine passion moves you, say what you've got to say, and say it hot." - D.H.
 Lawrence

-Today's video features a reading from the first chapter of D.H.
+Today's video features complete a reading of D.H.
 Lawrence's classic novel, Sons and Lovers.
 Enjoy!